swarm-lab/editR/README.md

 [Twitter Bootstrap](http://getbootstrap.com/) version 3 instead of version 2 as
 in the previous releases.**

-**- `editR` now relies entirely on packages available through [CRAN](http://cran.r-project.org/) and not on experimental packages as previously.
-This will facilitate the installation process and it will make possible to submit the `editR` package to [CRAN](http://cran.r-project.org/) in the near future.**
+**- `editR` now relies (almost) entirely on packages available through [CRAN](http://cran.r-project.org/) and not on a large number of experimental packages as previously.
+This will facilitate the installation process.**

 **As a consequence of these modifications I strongly recommend that you reinstall `editR` following the new instructions below.**